royneary/ejabberd_dev/blogpost1.md

 Last but not least I'll cooperate with app developers and try and help fixing issues that might come up.
 I know of some people who are already actively working on mobile XMPP apps supporting push.
-Off course everyone is invited to try my software and file bug reports.
+Of course everyone is invited to try my software and file bug reports.

 If you wonder how mobile XMPP's future will look like you should also have a